INERRANCY AND DOCTRINAL PURITY

 They also sent armies into Canaan to hunt down Moses and the Hebrews in the territory that both Moses and Joseph — who died 59 years before Moses’s birth — had claimed was the eternal homeland given to the Hebrews by God.

-[Those readers unfamiliar with Joseph’s bio are advised to read his story in Genesis chapters 37-50.
-Billy Lee claims that it’s the most interesting passage from world literature he’s ever read.
+[Joseph’s bio story is told in Genesis chapters 37-50.
+Billy Lee claims it’s most interesting passage from world literature he’s read.
 THE EDITORS]

 Unknown to the pharaohs, Moses and the Hebrews decided to stay away from Canaan.
 Instead, according to the Bible, they found a source of water and hid themselves in the vast Sinai wasteland where they believed their pursuers were less likely to look.